kjgilbert/NemoDispersalKernel/Readme.md

 2: "always_breed_window" is a boolean parameter, which if specified in the .init file will ensure that a breeding window is used every single time an offspring is created.
 Otherwise, the breeding window will only be used if a male cannot be found in the focal patch containing the female.

 3: "breeding_kernel" takes the same format as "dispersal_kernel" above, except that these probabilities are the forward probabilities that any other nearby patch would have of contributing a father to the focal patch.
-Within the code, these probabilities are then normalized based on the number of males present at any given time in the potential patches.
+Fathers do not move among patches at this step but instead act as if sending gametes to the female's location.
+Within the code, the forward probabilities are normalized based on the number of males present at any given time in the potential patches.

 4: "breeding_connectivity_matrix" takes the same format as "dispersal_connectivity_matrix" above, and contains the patch IDs of all patches within the breeding window, corresponding to the probabilities provided in "breeding_kernel".